chef/knife-ec-backup/README.md

 ## Known Bugs

 - knife-ec-backup cannot be installed in the embedded gemset of Chef Server 12.
-This will be resolved in a future Chef Server release.
+This will be resolved in a future Chef Infra Server release.

 - `knife ec restore` can fail to restore cookbooks, failing with an internal server error.
-A common cause of this problem is a concurrency bug in Chef Server.
+A common cause of this problem is a concurrency bug in Chef Infra Server.
 Setting `--concurrency 1` can often work around the issue.

 - `knife ec restore` can fail if the pool of pre-created organizations